Your Guide to ERISA Bonds

 Plans may meet their ERISA fidelity bond requirements using several different types of bond forms, including the following:

-• Position schedule – Covering each of the job position listed in the schedule
+- Position schedule (covering each of the job positions listed in the schedule)

 Discussing your options with an experienced financial professional can help you reduce the cost of bonding while ensuring your plan protects its assets and meets its obligations.